15. Things travelers can do to make their vacation more sustainable

 Consuming and using public transport for a few weeks in a developing country reduces your carbon footprint from consuming energy in your own developed country.
 According to the United National Environment Program (UNEP) and Our World in Data the consumption of energy is by far the biggest contributor to CO2 emission.
 Saving the energy most people spend on temperature regulating in their homes and commuting to and from work, can contribute to reducing your carbon footprint while traveling.
 This could be a positive rebound effect.
 According to an article in You Matter, commuters who on a daily base wait alone with the air-conditioning on in a traffic jam might produce a bigger carbon footprint driving than flying.
 Another way to lower your domestic carbon footprint is traveling during winter to a warmer country, or traveling during a hot summer to a cooler country.
 This way you won’t need to heat your house or use air-conditioning.
 As mentioned earlier a popular way to deal with contamination caused by flying is to invest in CO2 offset schemes, but how does this exactly work?
 You find the answer in our article about carbon offset.

 15.5 Be a more sustainable tourist while traveling

+The following article in Bankrate states that more than 53 percent of travelers express that traveling more sustainably in the future is a priority to them.
 So what else can we do as a tourist besides compensation for the CO2 produced by our travels?
 What can we do to directly reduce our carbon footprint, reduce climate change, and make tourism more sustainable?
 Organizations like Impact Travel Alliance, Sustainable Travel, and Green Global Travel try to guide tourists into being more sustainable.
 Below you find a list of useful suggestions from their websites, combined with personal experiences and other travel tips.

 • Pick the right destination